MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-batch.md

 ---
-title: Multiplayer Game Server Hosting Using Azure Batch - Azure
+title: Multiplayer Game Server Hosting Using Azure Batch
 description: This is a reference architecture to build a scalable game server hosting on Azure Batch
 author: BrianPeek
 manager: timheuer